-The following unaudited pro forma balance sheet as of September 30, 2005 reflects (i) the sale of 2,000,000 shares of our common stock in this offering at the public offering price of \$28.00 per share, after deducting underwriting discount and offering expenses, (ii) our proposed redemption, utilizing such net proceeds and approximately \$8.9 million from the exercise in October 2005 of our previously outstanding warrants, of \$52.5 million principal amount of our outstanding 111/4% senior secured notes due 2012.
-Pro forma adjustments to the cash and cash equivalents, deferred financing fees, other accrued expenses, income taxes payable, long-term obligations, common stock, additional paid-in capital and retained deficit have been made as if the redemption of notes had occurred on September 30, 2005.
-The balance sheet does not reflect either (i) our issuance during October 2005 of an aggregate of 1,559,250 shares of common stock upon exercise of previously outstanding warrants for an aggregate of \$12,474,000, or (ii) our write-off of \$2.4 million of deferred financing fees and our incurrence of \$1.7 million of new financing fees associated with the amendment and restatement of our revolving credit and synthetic letter of credit facilities effective December 1, 2005, as described under "Description of Certain Indebtedness" elsewhere in this prospectus.
+The following unaudited pro forma balance sheet as of June 30, 2005 reflects (i) the sale of 2,000,000 shares of our common stock in this offering at an assumed offering price of \$34.22, the last reported sale price on the Nasdaq National Market on October 28, 2005, after deducting underwriting discount and offering expenses payable and (ii) our redemption of \$52.5 million principal amount of our outstanding $11^1/4\%$ senior secured notes due 2012.
+Pro forma adjustments to the cash and cash equivalents, deferred financing fees, other accrued expenses, income taxes payable, long-term obligations, common stock, additional paid-in capital and retained deficit have been made as if the redemption of notes had occurred on June 30, 2005.
+The balance sheet does not reflect either (i) our issuance during October 2005 of an aggregate of 1,559,250 shares of common stock upon exercise of previously outstanding warrants for an aggregate of \$12,474,000, or (ii) our write-off of \$2.4 million of deferred financing fees and our incurrence of \$1.7 million of new financing fees associated with the proposed amendment and restatement of our existing revolving credit and synthetic letter of credit facilities concurrently with the closing of this offering as described under "Description of Certain Indebtedness" elsewhere in this prospectus.
 This balance sheet should be read in conjunction with "Use of Proceeds," "Capitalization," "Selected Historical Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical financial statements and notes thereto elsewhere in this prospectus.